The Summit Meadow

 You can help keep Bittersweet from spreading.
 If you can’t resist its vibrant fall colors, please dispose of the decorations in bagged trash rather than in a compost pile or in the woods.
 Best of all, avoid planting the vine.
 Next time you visit Balch Hill, stop by the kiosk for more information on this and other invasive plants.

-What’s that tarp?
+What’s that spot?